Date(s) - Jun 07, 2019 - Jun 08, 2019

 Lodging choices at all price ranges abound.
 Hershey is particularly pleasant in that there is a multitude of activities available for members of your family that lack the hill climb bug in them.
 Aside from the well known Hershey amusement park, you can treat your better half to a deservedly relaxing and pampering spa treatment at the Hotel Hersey.
 The Friday night kick-off party at the new Hershey Gardens Conservatory featuring wonderful food and music held amid a beautiful lush indoor garden with a great collection of butterflies.
 It is just the way to begin a weekend that is certain to count as one of the more memorable times you can spend with your family.
 The VSCCA Saturday night dinner at the “What If… Of Hershey” restaurant will top the day off.
 Have a classic and relaxing cocktail before dinner at The Circular, a renowned Art Deco restaurant – bar overlooking the Hotel Hershey gardens which bloom magnificently at this time of year.

 - Incredibly, because of the unique nature of the event and its association with The Elegance At Hershey, entry is only $150 per car.

-- The optional dinner tickets are $65 per person which includes a wide selection of appetizers, choice of entree, dessert, and a complimentary adult beverage.
+- The optional Saturday dinner party tickets are $65 per person which includes a wide selection of appetizers, choice of entree, dessert, and a complimentary adult beverage.

 - We ask that you bring or mail a check of $100 as a donation to “The Elegance At Hershey”, which is tax deductible, to support the charities the event was created for.